 Of course, when using this product you won’t see an improvement in a day.
 You’ll see improvement over time and what it does is make your skin stronger.
 I can tell you after using it for a long time, I’m actually blown away.
 Depending on the type you get, it is a mixture of different acids, sometimes including vinegar (you read that right), lactic acid and salicylic acid.

 Biologique Recherche Lotion P50T, $132, torontoplasticsurgery.com

 Pixi Glow Tonic

-This isn’t a cult favourite product for no reason.
 Another cult product that is absolutely worth the hype.
-It serves as a toner that you could use as much as your skin permits and is absolutely worth the hype.
+It serves as a toner that you could use as much as your skin permits.
 It’s on the gentle side and could be used daily if your skin isn’t too sensitive.
-This stuff is jam-packed with lovely ingredients that soothe the skin, in addition to glycolic acid.
+In addition to glycolic acid, this stuff is jam-packed with lovely ingredients that soothe the skin.
 It’s great chemical exfoliation, for eating away dead skin, and for really giving you glowy skin.

 Beauty Pie Fruitizyme Five Minute Facial